akmalfaditya/Bootcamp/Practice/Framework Fundamentals/Formatting and Parsing/README.md

-# Formatting and Parsing in C# 🎨
+# Formatting and Parsing in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-Master the essential art of **data conversion** in C# - transforming objects to strings for display and parsing strings back to typed data.
+Learn the essential art of **data conversion** in C# - transforming objects to strings for display and parsing strings back to typed data.
 You'll learn culture-aware formatting, custom format providers, and robust parsing techniques that handle real-world data scenarios gracefully.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Core Conversion Concepts
 - **ToString() Mastery**: Converting any object to its string representation